 - Data Citation of Evolving Data by Research Data Alliance

 MANTRA, a research data management training course, offers an interactive training module which introduces the concepts of documentation and metadata, including:

 - why documenting your research data is important, and why documentation is important for using others’ data,

 - the importance of citing data, and how to do it.

 Copyright and data

 Copyright, an intellectual property right assigned automatically to the creator, prevents unauthorised copying and publishing of an original work.
-Under the Copyright, Designs and Patents Act, 1988 copyright applies to research data, which falls under the category of Literary, dramatic and musical works, and plays a role when creating, sharing and re-using data.
-However, 2014 amendments (see section 29A) and the Government official Guidance Note introduce recent changes to copyright and intellectual property law and how it affects researchers.
+Under the Copyright, Designs and Patents Act 1988, copyright applies to research data, which falls under the category of Literary, dramatic and musical works, and plays a role when creating, sharing and re-using data.
+However, 2014 amendments (see section 29A) and the Government official Guidance Note introduced changes to copyright and intellectual property law and how it affects researchers.

 You can find data mining guides and tools on the Future TDM project website.

 Additional advice on general obligations of using or sharing data and more specifically on citation of data may be found on the Research Data Oxford website.